Torantulino/SpaceBattle/MPF-Instructions.md

 * Add and synchronize all parts that build up players' ships

 ### Scripts explanation
+* *Controllers*
-* GameController - provides some useful stuff
+  * GameController.cs - provides some useful stuff
   * PlayerController.cs, PlayerControllerNet.cs - (partial class) controller for players
-* ProjectileController - (temporary) class to control bullets
+  * ProjectileController.cs - (temporary) class to control bullets
+* *Destructibles*
   * Destructible.cs - destructible objects
   * Unit.cs (inherits from Destructible) - objects that can have parts
   * Ship.cs (inherits from Unit) - movable Units
 * *Extensions*
+  * GenericEventArgs.cs - implements generic version of EventArgs
   * TransformExtension.cs - adds DestroyChildren(..) extension method to Transform
 * *Parts*
   * Part.cs - MonoBehaviour class for parts
   * Weapon.cs (inherits from Part) - Weapon MonoBehaviour - can turn and shoot
   * PartInfo.cs - ScriptableObject that holds information about a part (id, prefab)
   * PartData.cs - holds information about single Part that is attached to a Ship (id, position, rotation)
-  * PartController.cs - keeps a List of all PartInfo scriptable objects
+  * PartManager.cs - keeps a List of all PartInfo scriptable objects

 ### Accessing Local Player
 To access local player use static fields in the GameController, for  **GameObject**